milaninayak123/pl300-powerbi-notes/notes/21-creating-dashboards-in-power-bi.md

 # Part 21 — Creating Dashboards in Power BI

+*Pinning tiles, Data Alerts, and Copilot/Quick Insights on dashboards.*

 Parts 2 and 18 already covered the Dashboard vs. Report distinction — single-page, Service-only, built from pinned tiles.
 This part is about actually building one.

 ## Tiles and Pinning